-267 Interview with Participant 2 (January 25, 2023); Interview with Participant 5 (February 6, 2023); Interview with Participant 4 (January 27, 2023).
+247 Interview with Participant 2 (Jan.
+25, 2023); Interview with Participant 5 (Feb.
+6, 2023); Interview with Participant 4 (Jan.
+27, 2023).

-268 Interview with Participant 2 (January 25, 2023) ("A fairness opinion is a valuable tool when there is uncertainty concerning the pricing, or the price is at a discount.
-If the price is at par, close, or above par, and when the sponsor runs a complete bidding process from all big secondary buyers, the fairness opinion does not add much value").
-See also Cravath, Swaine & Moore comment on Private Fund Advisers; Documentation of Registered Investment Adviser Compliance Reviews 4 (Apr.
-11, 2022) (Stating that "an opinion should only be required in the absence of any other external, independent and reliable indicator of value").
+248 Interview with Participant 2 (Jan.
+25, 2023) ("A fairness opinion is a valuable tool when there is uncertainty concerning the pricing, or the price is at a discount.
+If the price is at par, close, or above par, and when the sponsor runs a complete bidding process from all big secondary buyers, the fairness opinion does not add much value.").
+See also Cravath, Swaine & Moore Comment on Private Fund Advisers; Documentation of Registered Investment Adviser Compliance Reviews 4 (Apr.
+11, 2022) (stating that "an opinion should only be required in the absence of any other external, independent and reliable indicator of value").
+See also Interview with Participant 3 (Jan.
+26, 2023) ("I have not done a deal without a fairness opinion.").